Aapo66/sabor-express/README.md

 This project was created during a course on **Alura**, with the guidance of two great instructors, and it simulates a basic restaurant management system.

 Remember that you need to have Python, Pip, FastAPI, and Uvicorn installed to run the program correctly!

+Install all the packages listed in requirements.txt and use the API available at: https://guilhermeonrails.github.io/api-restaurantes/restaurantes.json

 ### 🚀 What’s included?